-Mid South Irrigation and Landscape does sod installation the right way.
-Our employees are trained and experienced.
-We also have the proper equipment to make it happen.
-We install Bermuda, Zoysia, and Fescue Sod.
-Our trained salesman will determine what type of sod you will need based on the sunlight your property receives.
+Mid South Irrigation and Landscape does sod installation the right way — our employees are trained, experienced, and have the proper equipment to make your yard dreams come to life.
+Our sod experts can help you determine what type of sod is best for your unique outdoor space.

-Which type of sod is right for your Memphis landscape?
-If you’re not sure, let’s take a quick look at the three we offer:
+If you’re not sure what kind of sod is best for your Memphis landscape, let’s take a quick look at the three types we offer:

--Bermuda grass: this is a quick and aggressive grower.
-It’s strong against weeds and drought-like conditions.
-While it is a quick grower, it can easily invade areas you don’t want it to, such as flower beds or cracks in pavement.
-If you’re looking to get grass going and fast, Bermuda is a perfect fit for your Memphis lawn.
+Bermuda grass is a quick and aggressive grower.
+It’s also strong, and can handle weeds and drought-like conditions.
+If you’re looking to get grass growing fast, Bermuda is a perfect fit for your Memphis lawn.

--Fescue grass: this grass performs well within extremes of hot and cold.
-Here in Memphis we have hot summers and some cold winter days, more so than areas like Mississippi, Louisiana and Alabama, which makes fescue a good fit for those transitions in climate.
-Fescue is known to be drought and shade tolerant.
-This is great if a majority of your landscape is shaded by trees.
+Fescue grass performs well in both hot and cold conditions.
+In Memphis, we have both hot summers and cold winter days, making Fescue a good fit for those transitions in climate.
+This grass is also known to be drought and shade tolerant!

--Zoysia grass: this grass is like a luxury grade due to the amount of care it requires.
-Zoysia performs best in sunny and well-drained landscapes.
-If cared for properly, it yields a lush and wonderful lawn.
-Zoysia flourishes in warm climates.
-Memphis is one of the last stops headed north that you will see Zoysia because it doesn't work well in harsher winter conditions.
+Zoysia grass is a stunning option that requires a lot of care.
+This grass performs best in sunny, warm, and well-drained landscapes — if cared for properly, it yields a very lush lawn.
+If you’re heading north, Memphis is one of the last stops where you’ll see Zoysia grass because it doesn't thrive in harsh winter conditions.

-We all enjoy pristine lawns.
-We all admire them as we drive or walk around town.
-Beautiful grass makes a lawn look terrific.
-The way sod is installed is crucial to the beauty of a lawn.
-But before we select the best sod, there are several considerations we must give attention.
+We all enjoy pristine lawns — we admire the beautiful grass and foliage as we drive or walk around town.
+The way sod is installed is crucial to the visual impact of a lawn.
+When it comes to selecting and installing sod, There are several factors you need to take into consideration:

 It’s important that we survey the amount of sunlight your lawn actually receives.
-This helps us determine the type and variety of grass you need.
-If no one ever surveys for sunlight, then you could end up with beautiful grass at first, but quickly withers away because it wasn’t the right fit for your conditions.
+This helps our team determine the type and variety of grass that best fits your outdoor space.
+If we don’t survey the amount of sunlight, you could end up with beautiful grass that quickly withers away because it wasn’t the right fit for your conditions.

-A soil test needs to be conducted in order to understand what your soil may need.
-In some cases, the pH may need to be higher or lower.
-So based on the soil test, we can determine what needs to be added to the soil to make it healthier and to be prepared for new sod.
+A soil test needs to be conducted in order to understand the current conditions of your yard.
+In some cases, the pH may need to be higher or lower in order to be able to maintain your new sod.
+Testing allows our team to determine what needs to be added to the soil to make it healthier and to be prepared for new growth.

 Call us at 901-371-6023 or click below